-Chair Leonard Williams welcomed all members and guests and called the January 21, 2025, TAC meeting to order at 5:37 p.m.
+Chair Nishith Trivedi welcomed all members and guests and called the January 21, 2025, TCC meeting to order at 9:00 a.m.
 Mr. Eliud De Jesus Santana conducted the membership roll call and established a quorum.
-Chair Williams requested any changes to the agenda and public comments.
-No changes to the agenda were made and there were no public comments.
-Chair Williams then requested a motion to approve the October 15, 2024, meeting minutes.
-Mr. Hall made the motion to approve the meeting minutes, seconded by Mr. Jim Bulter.
+No changes to the agenda and no public comments were made.
+Chair Trivedi then requested a motion to approve the October 15, 2024, meeting minutes.
+Ms. Lori Oakley made the motion to approve the meeting minutes, seconded by Mr. Mark Kirstner.
 The motion carried by unanimous voice vote.